Did you lose most or all of your business at the height of the COVID -19 lock downs when social distancing and public space closures was mandated?

 Here are some tips on how to do that…

 - Address people’s top concern: Safety.
-Recent studies show that the novel coronavirus could last on surfaces or on packaging for several days.
+Recent studies show that the coronavirus could last on surfaces or on packaging for several days.
 Make sure you clean and disinfect all high-use surfaces and any objects that are frequently used.

 - Let your customers know that you’re taking all the necessary precautions.
 Remember to put highly visible messages about changes to your store policy during COVID-19.
 Don’t assume they know.
 A simple comment on your website or shopping pages will go a long way to establish trust.